linuxkit/linuxkit/docs/yaml.md

 Each container that is specified is allocated a unique `uid` and `gid` that it may use if it wishes to run as an isolated user (or user namespace).
-Anywhere you specify a `uid` or `gid` field you specify a string that can either be the numeric id, or if you use a name it will refer to the id allocated to the container with that name.
+Anywhere you specify a `uid` or `gid` field you specify either the numeric id, or if you use a name it will refer to the id allocated to the container with that name.

 ```
 services: